Dr. Tamara Hamilton

 After c.
 6 min grinding, the reaction mixture is completely transformed to a pink, crystalline product.

 Current and Former Undergraduate Research Students

 - Qiwen Su, 2017.
-Went on to research internship at Pacific Northwest National Laboratory.
+Went on to graduate studies at Boston College.
+National Science Foundation Graduate Research Fellow.

 - Suzely Alexis, 2016.